redromnon/HeroicBashLauncher/README.md

 # HeroicBashLauncher
 Ever wanted to launch your [Heroic Games Launcher](https://github.com/Heroic-Games-Launcher/HeroicGamesLauncher) game library directly from the Steam, Lutris, GameHub or any other frontend game launcher?
 Bash Launcher does exactly this and takes you straight to the game!

-Thus, you can now stay on your launcher interface comfortably without having the need to open Heroic to launch your games at all.

 ![Heroic Bash Launcher](https://user-images.githubusercontent.com/74495920/142615495-a4e5e811-7ee3-41b8-ae80-d6d008820f2a.png)